 It is the responsibility of the crew to ensure their equipment is in good working order before brining the shell to the docks for launching.
-Umpires will check for a secure bow ball, heel restraints, and proper bow numbers.
+Umpires will check for a secure bow ball, heel restraints, one -hand quick release and proper bow numbers.
+Any boats equipped with shoelaces will be asked to remove them.